luizbgomide/sovereign/combat.md

 ### Disengage (Main)

-Disengage from an adjacent melee attacker, allowing you to move away from them without incurring a free attack as you retreat.
-You do not actually leave melee range with this action alone, and your enemy can simply re-engage you next round if you don’t move away.
+Disengage from all adjacent melee attackers for the rest of the round, allowing you to move or act from them without incurring a free attack.
+This action *does not move you* by itself.

 ### Use a Skill (Main)